Meeeee6623/data-privacy-tool/README.md

-With this file in place, running `python -m privacy_pipeline.cli prepare-gemini` loads defaults from `config.yaml` automatically and only needs CLI overrides for values that should differ from the file.

-Custom flag categories and descriptions flow through to the download-and-clean step, so teams can align Gemini `#FLAG[...]` markers with their own taxonomy without code changes.
+With this file in place, running `python -m privacy_pipeline.cli prepare-gemini` loads defaults from `config.yaml` automatically and only needs CLI overrides for values that should differ from the file. step, so teams can align Gemini `#FLAG[...]` markers with their own taxonomy without code changes.